shockch4rge/Shockch4rge/README.md

 ## Hi there, I'm Favian.

-I'm not a very interesting person, but here's what I love about my life:
+I'm 17, and I live in Singapore.
+I'm not a very interesting person.
+But here's some stuff that I like:

 **🎸 MUSIC!**